-Most glaciology work on radar data has relied on human annotators [125], which has significantly limited the speed and scale at which polar data can be analyzed.
-Early automatic annotation techniques for ground-penetrating radar focused on finding boundaries between layers in 2-d radar echograms, typically using basic image processing techniques like region growing [126], [127], edge detection [128], level sets [129], or active contours [130].
-Other papers have proposed techniques based on graphical model inference, which can be less sensitive to noise by explicitly modeling uncertainty and combining weak sources of evidence [47]-[49], [131].
+Most glaciology work on radar data has relied on human annotators [130], which has significantly limited the speed and scale at which polar data can be analyzed.
+Early automatic annotation techniques for ground-penetrating radar focused on finding boundaries between layers in 2-d radar echograms, typically using basic image processing techniques like region growing [131], [132], edge detection [133], level sets [134], or active contours [135].
+Other papers have proposed techniques based on graphical model inference, which can be less sensitive to noise by explicitly modeling uncertainty and combining weak sources of evidence [52]-[54], [136].
 These techniques can also incorporate additional external sources of evidence, such as sparse human annotations or information from digital elevation maps.
-More recently, deep machine learning has produced significantly better results due to deep neural networks' ability to learn optimal low-level image features from large-scale training data [50], [132], methods can not be directly applied to pathology image registration.
-Pathology image registration presents its unique challenges due to the overwhelmingly large data scale, a massive number of objects, and large tissue variations.
-Most prevalent pathology image processing approaches are bounded by 2D phenotypic structure analysis, with limited capacity for processing 3D pathologic objects in imaging volumes.
-Although some methods have been developed to process 3D pathology imaging data, they only focus on one processing step with no complete 3D analysis pipeline presented [141]-[151].
-In spite of the availability of some commercial software for 3D pathology imaging analysis [152]-[155], they are still in immature stages.
+More recently, deep machine learning has produced significantly better results due to deep neural networks' ability to learn optimal low-level image features from large-scale training data [55], [137],